Last updated on January 9th, 2020 at 10:19 am

 Chiang Mai Old City

 Budget: just outside the north gate, @Box Hostel does not only offer modern dorms at great prices but also free bicycle rental.
 Me U2 Hostel is a great alternative around the same area and also offer double rooms.
-If you prefer to be inside the walls and looking for female only dorms as well, Me U2 Hostel
+If you prefer to be inside the walls and looking for female only dorms as well, Green Sleep Hostel is the one to look at.

 Mid-range: For a mix of traditional Thai and modern design, Floral Hotel Thapae Gate Chiangmai near ThaPae gate is a good pick (but no lift).
 Phra Singh Village is also a great mix, plus it’s pretty new!
 Prefer somewhere modern?
 Then check out The Rodman Hotel.